Mosquito Control Services in mid-Missouri

-Two of the most annoying and potentially dangerous Mosquito species in Missouri are the Aedes Mosquito (commonly referred to as the Asian Tiger) and the Culex Mosquito.
+Two of the most annoying and potentially dangerous mosquito species in Missouri are the Aedes Mosquito (commonly referred to as the Asian Tiger) and the Culex Mosquito.
 Mosquitoes are unpleasant and annoying.
 Their bite can cause skin irritation, red bumps, and itching due to an allergic reaction from the saliva they inject as they suck your blood.
 BUT, there can be a much more serious consequence from mosquito bites.
-Mosquitoes can transmit certain diseases such as: Zika Virus, West Nile Virus, Heart Worm, Malaria, Yellow Fever, Dengue Fever, and several forms of Encephephalitis.
-Mosquitoes are considered to be one of the most deadly animals in the world!
+Mosquitoes can transmit certain diseases such as Zika Virus, West Nile Virus, Heartworms, Malaria, Yellow Fever, Dengue Fever, and several forms of Encephalitis.
+To better understand mosquitoes, here are some basic facts.

 Mosquito Biology Basics